A new web of dualities from Majorana Fermions: Conclusions

 In this work we have extended the operator-identification method of Ref.~\cite{Witczak-Krempa:2023lgm}, originally developed for Dirac fermions, to the framework of Majorana bosonization.
 Starting from the decomposition of a Dirac spinor into two neutral components, we analyzed how this structure translates within the $SO(N)$ Chern--Simons formulation of Ref.~\cite{Metlitski:2016dht, Aharony:2016jvv}.
 The correspondence between the two bosonizations naturally leads to an orthogonal (IR) description of the Chern--Simons--Higgs model, in which boundary conditions for Majorana flavours play a central role.
 In particular, chirality-preserving boundary conditions map to specific constraints on monopole operators: when scalar fields satisfy these relations, monopoles may exist at the boundary, whereas anomaly matching requires their absence otherwise.

 Building on this framework, we identified new critical points and phase transitions.
 In Section~\ref{Sec: IGN} we described an orthogonal analogue of the transition between a trivial insulator and a quantum spin Hall phase, while in Section~\ref{Sec: Pairing} we analyzed a pairing-type deformation of the Dirac seed duality that produces a VEV-dependent Higgs phase.
 A distinctive feature of all these results is the \emph{flexibility in the rank of the gauge group} appearing in Majorana bosonization.
-This freedom was exploited in Section~\ref{Sec: SO(N)}, where an arbitrary number of Majorana fermions was bosonized in two inequivalent ways, leading to the dualities in Eqs.~\eqref{SO(N) CS dualities 1}--\eqref{SO(N) CS dualities 2}.
-Despite the apparent triviality of level-one $SO(N)$ Chern--Simons theories in the bulk, the corresponding Wess--Zumino--Witten edge theories may encode non-trivial dynamics and deserve a dedicated analysis.

 Our study also highlights the limitations of the operator-identification method: although it efficiently reveals new candidate fixed points, it does not by itself guarantee that the associated renormalization-group flows coincide.
-A more complete RG treatment could refine or constrain the parameter range in Eq.~\eqref{SO(N) dualities constraints} and clarify possible mismatches between the bosonic and fermionic trajectories.
+By considering a free theory of multiple Majorana flavours, indeed, problematic results regarding the flexibility in the rank of the gauge group and the number of bosonized fermions may appear.
+A more complete RG treatment could refine or constrain the parameter range and clarify possible mismatches between the bosonic and fermionic trajectories.
 Likewise, the consistency of reusing the $N_f=2$ bosonization twice in the Ising--Gross--Neveu construction remains an open technical question.

 Future developments should focus on two main directions.
 First, the ambiguity in the rank of the gauge group within Majorana bosonization should be systematically investigated, possibly through explicit RG analyses or lattice realizations.
 Second, the framework could be expanded to include further critical points beyond the Dirac--Majorana connection.
 Exploring known topological phases supporting Majorana modes, such as Kitaev spin liquids~\cite{Kitaev:2005hzj}, or identifying new classes of IR dualities among orthogonal Chern--Simons--matter theories may provide deeper insight into the landscape of three-dimensional topological quantum field theories.